d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

 Optionally use the latest schema instead of the one requested by the file.

-<aside class="warning">This might cause errors in some data retrieval due to differences in the schema’s organizational structure between versions.</aside>
+<aside class="warning">This might cause errors in some data retrieval due to differences in the schema&apos;s organizational structure between versions.</aside>

 - **-j, --json**

 Optionally include this flag if you wish to change the displayed output to JSON format.
 Preserving the JSON data structure makes the information easier to read.

-- **--logout**

-Optionally include the logout flag to log out of the server after this command is completed.
-You need to be logged in to use this flag.

 #### Login Parameters